Skip to main content

 The Council’s work is supported by a number of committees and sub-committees.
 There are robust governance procedures in place to ensure transparent and independent decision-making processes across the entire governance structure.

 This includes clear separation between Council meetings and our investment management decisions, which are made by a separate committee and taken on independent professional advice.
 Decisions regarding remuneration are taken by the Remuneration Committee - a standing committee of College Council.
-The Remuneration Committee reports directly into Council, and its membership does not include the Principal or any other member of the Senior Management Team.
+The Remuneration Committee reports directly into Council, and its membership does not include the Vice-Chancellor or any other member of the Senior Management Team.

 What are some of the things that Council has done recently to improve the university?